 This brings us to the question of just how long a novel will take to edit.

 There is no simple answer to this question, but over the years at BubleCow we have come to understand that an experienced editor working with a well-written novel can expect to edit between 5 and 10,000 words per day.

 This means that for a novel of 60,000 words will take somewhere between one and two weeks to complete.

 There is one more consideration to take into account.
 Experienced editors are always busy.
 If you come across a professional editor that's not busy, it should ring alarm bells.
 Therefore, whilst it may take two weeks for a book to be edited, you may be waiting for several weeks for your book to rise up the queue of manuscripts.
 It's worth the wait since professional editing can't be rushed.

 At BubbleCow, we aim to return all manuscripts within twenty-eight business days of being submitted.

 Developmental editing is a complex and time-consuming process.
 It is therefore important to communicate closely with your book editor at every stage of the editorial process.

-While it might not be possible to predict an exact date a book edit will be completed; it is possible to obtain an approximate timeframe that will allow you to plan other important steps in the publishing process.
+While it might not be possible to predict an exact date a book edit will be completed by a professional editor, it is possible to obtain an approximate timeframe that will allow you to plan other important steps in the publishing process.

 Claim your free eBook today and join over 25,000 writers who have read and benefited from this ebook.